saltysystems/overworld/doc/demo.md

   5. Send a message
   6. Finally, see if we get a response back.

+#### Note: The value of self() can change if you make a mistake!
+> If you flub one of the commands in the next session, be aware that
+> the Erlang shell may crash and be restarted automagically.
+This will
+> change the value of `self()`!
+> You may need to re-update your session via `f(S1)` to unbind S1, and
+> then re-run step #2 before proceeding.

 So we'll proceed exactly along those lines:
 ```erlang
 1> S = ow_session:new().